Cloud-Computing-Spring-2025/webserver-log-analysis-hive-Scheruk1701/README.md

 GROUP BY substr(`timestamp`, 0, 16)
 ORDER BY minute;
 ```
+- This query groups web requests by minute-level timestamps to analyze traffic patterns over time.

 ### 6. **Implement Partitioning for Performance Optimization**
 Create a partitioned table: